9Slavatar/Upload-It/README.md

 # Upload-It!
-Simply tool for easy upload files on public disks like anonfiles
+Simply tool for easy upload files on anonfiles.com

+# How use?
+Download lastest release and start `.reg` file
+Open windows context menu on file and click `🌟 Upload It!` Paste link in ur browser using `CTRL + V`